CodyLangston34135/ScanTech/README.md

 ### 6. Review Individual Exams

-- Individual student exams can be opened from the **ScoreReports** folder.
+- Individual student exams can be viewed from the **ScoreReports** folder.
 - Student responses may be manually edited in:
   - **`studentOutput.mat`** (located in the **Output** folder)